snafees/ortho_seqs/README.md

 Suppose there are 5 covariance values of 2, 1, 0, 0, -1.
 For the percentiles, all unique *magnitudes* will be considered when assigning covariances, which will be 2, 1, and 0.
 0 will be the 0th percentile (therefore, assigning 0 to the *--min_pct* flag will return every covariance), 1 (and -1) will be 33.33..., and 2 will be 66.66...
 Specifying 50 as *--min_pct* will only return the row with the covariance of 2, since only 66.6...>50.
 The min_pct flag is short for minimum percentile, which will remove any covariances from the .csv file that are below the given percentile.
 The default value is 75.

-# Sequence and Phenotype Files

-There are three main ways to submit your sequence and phenotype files to *ortho_seqs*.
-The first method is to submit them separately, in their own .txt files.
-Recently, however, an update was added that allows you to submit them both in the same file.
-For this to apply:
-1) The file must be either a .xlsx or a .csv file.
-2) The sequences must be in the first column, and the phenotypes must be in the second column.
-3) The columns must not have header names.

-If you use a single file for the sequence and phenotype, you would submit the file path where you would submit the sequence file path, and leave the *--pheno_file* flag blank (*ortho_seqs* will set that flag to **None**).

 # Results & Outputs